HenIsTheMan/Mobile/README.md

 	- Social Media (connecting to Facebook)
 	- Used 1 thread for updating and 1 thread for rendering
 	- All elements scale according to screen dimensions
+	- Object Pooling
+	- Saving and loading of music and sound vol with shared preferences
+	- Saving and loading of amount of coins with shared preferences
+	- Saving and loading of backgrounds bought and equipped with serialization
+	- Saving and loading of rankings with serialization

 ## Tasks not done